Pavel-Guseynov/application_static/README.md

 knife node run_list add NODE_NAME role[static_sites]
 ```

 That's basically it.
-After adding this role to node's run-list, you sites should be up and running.
+After adding this role to node's run-list, your sites should be up and running.
 This cookbook was tested on Ubuntu 14.04 LTS, but there is nothing os/platform/version specific, so it should work on any environment.
+[Pull-requests](https://github.com/allnightlong/application_static/pulls) are very warm welcome.